 Penal Code 261 sets forth certain people that are:

 - to sexual intercourse.

-This means an accused is guilty of rape if he has sexual intercourse with them.
+This means you are guilty of rape if you have sexual intercourse with them.

 Those not capable of consenting include: